 - FDIC-insured individual retirement accounts (IRAs), which are tax-efficient savings accounts

-- Securities such as stocks or mutual funds.
+- Securities, such as stocks or mutual funds.
 These investment products are available through investment accounts with a broker-dealer.
-Remember that securities, such as stocks and mutual funds, are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank, and are subject to investment risks, including the possible loss of principal investment.
+Remember that securities are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank.
+They are subject to investment risks, including the possible loss of your principal.

 Make saving automatic

 Almost all banks offer automated transfers between your checking and savings accounts.
-You can choose when, how much and where to transfer money to, or even split your direct deposit between your checking and savings accounts.
-Automated transfers are a great way to save money since you don’t have to think about it and it generally reduces the temptation to spend the money instead.
+You can choose when, how much and where to transfer money or even split your direct deposit so a portion of every paycheck goes directly into your savings account.
+Splitting your direct deposit and setting up automated transfers are simple ways to save money since you don’t have to think about it, and it generally reduces the temptation to spend the money instead.

 Watch your savings grow

-Check your progress every month.
-Not only will this help you stick to your personal savings plan but it also helps you identify and fix problems quickly.
-These simple ways to save money may even inspire you to save more and hit your goals faster.
+Review your budget and check your progress every month.
+Not only will this help you stick to your personal savings plan, but it also helps you identify and fix problems quickly.
+These simple ways to save may even inspire you to save more money every day and hit your goals faster.

 |May Lose Value|